 A general program that focuses on the scientific study of the biology of animal species and phyla, with reference to their molecular and cellular systems, anatomy, physiology, and behavior.
 Includes instruction in molecular and cell biology, microbiology, anatomy and physiology, ecology and behavior, evolutionary biology, and applications to specific species and phyla.

 While Zoology/Animal Biology has degrees up to the Masters degree, most students study towards a Bachelors degree.
-Students major in Zoology/Animal Biology all around the US, though the major at the Masters degree level sees the most graduates in Wyoming.
+Students major in Zoology/Animal Biology all around the US, though the major at the Bachelors degree level sees the most graduates in Ohio.
 The average annual income for an undergraduate degree in Zoology/Animal Biology is $35,600.

-The University of Oklahoma-Norman Campus is a top choice for students who are interested in pursuing a major in Zoology/Animal Biology.
+Ohio Wesleyan University is a top choice for students who are interested in pursuing a major in Zoology/Animal Biology.
 Students can study up to a Masters degree at the school.
-The University of Oklahoma-Norman Campus grants about 8 Masters degrees to students majoring in Zoology/Animal Biology per year.
-However, Ohio University-Main Campus and Ohio State University-Main Campus are also options to consider.
+Ohio Wesleyan University grants about 23 Bachelors degrees to students majoring in Zoology/Animal Biology per year.
+However, Ohio State University-Main Campus and the University of Florida are also options to consider.
 Take a look at the college options in the table below.

 Some top jobs related to Zoology/Animal Biology, include Biological Science Teachers, Postsecondary and Zoologists and Wildlife Biologists, both of which are in high demand.
 Yet there are careers that pay more, such as Natural Sciences Managers. the most available position for Zoology/Animal Biology majors is Natural Sciences Managers.